 closely the experience of those who carry the weight of years of

 oppression on their shoulders, and who today are rising up with a new

 history.
 There are some truths that one discovers only through suffering or

 On the morning of November 16, 1989, Father Martín Baró, along with five Jesuit brothers, their housekeeper, and her daughter became victims of their commitment to the dispossessed of El Salvador.
 That morning armed soldiers took them away and executed them one by one.

 The Ignacio Martín Baró Endowed Program was created by then-President of the University of Chicago Hannah Holborn Gray to honor the life and memory of this extraordinary individual.
 The endowment is administered by the Center for Latin American Studies and has supported a series of major public lectures, which have greatly enriched the intellectual life of the University of Chicago.
 Martín Baró Lectures have been delivered by theologian and intellectual founder of liberation theology, Father Gustavo Gutiérrez (1995); Father Jean-Bertrand Aristide, former President of Haiti (1994); and Rubén Zamora, social activist and former presidential candidate in El Salvador (1993).
-The endowment also has supported the University of Chicago’s Human Rights Program through its co-sponsorship of the 1997-98 course, Human Rights in Guatemala, and annual prizes for the best graduate and undergraduate human rights essays.
+The endowment also has supported the University of Chicago’s Pozen Family Center for Human Rights through its co-sponsorship of the 1997-98 course, Human Rights in Guatemala, and annual prizes for the best graduate and undergraduate human rights essays.
 In 1999, in addition to co-sponsoring the Ignacio Martín Baró Essay Prize for Human Rights, the program supported a Human Rights Internship in Latin America.
 College Student Zoila Rendon worked with the Asociación Pro-Busqueda de Niñas y Niños Desaparecidos in San Salvador, El Salvador.